ndronos/c-nomorph/C-as-Punk-Rock.md

 Thus, a function definition is a declaration immediately followed by a single block of code to be executed when the function runs.

+If the full definition of the function is in your code before the use of the function, then the compiler has what it needs to do consistency checks, and you don't need to bother with a separate declaration.

 (Klemens, 2015) C 101 pp. 347-348
 ```